math0898/math0898/README.md

 ### TypeScript (Beginner)

 TypeScript really surprised me on how much I had written with it on GitHub.
-Since Screeps was the only place I've used TypeScript and so I don't feel comfortable putting anything above beginner for it, however I'm fairly familiar with the type checking provided by TypeScript.
+Since Screeps was the only place I've used TypeScript, I don't feel comfortable putting anything above beginner for it, however I'm fairly familiar with the type checking provided by TypeScript.

 ### C (Beginner)